CARC and RARC Values in PCC

 If PCC received the remittance electronically, it will record “45” when it automatically posts the payment and adjustment.

-You will be able to review the CARC information in most places where payment history appears, such as the Correct Mistakes (oops
+You can review the CARC information in most places where payment history appears, such as the Billing History, various Account History tools, and personal statements.

 Common CARCs